-The no time for important things contradiction
+The 'no time for important things' contradiction

 One day my friend Tamila comes to me complaining about her team.
-She was complaining about how the team members were lazy, not committed with their work, how unexperienced they were, and how she was deceived by the last incorporated member about the experience she said to have.
+She was complaining about how the team members were lazy, not committed to their work, how unexperienced they were, and how she was deceived by the last incorporated member about the experience she said to have.

 After a few days, she came to me again and told me that she was about to hire a new person for her team.

 I asked her: "how are you going to choose that person?"
 Since she was complaining a few weeks ago, I thought she would have a new strategy.

 She said: "I don't have too much time for this, my HR department is going to do that".

 The second one is more funny and is a courtesy of the web

 Imagine an interview for a carpenter in a "big-house-construction-company".